CHINMAYA0987/GNC_suite/README.md

 # Autonomous Systems Simulation Suite

-**A modular collection of planners, controllers, localizers, and guidance laws — implemented from scratch in Python.**
+**A modular collection of planners, controllers, localizers, and guidance laws — implemented in Python.**

 Built for autonomy engineers and researchers who want clean, visual, and extensible implementations of core autonomous vehicle algorithms.